fairanswers/fss16joe/project/MapExplore/README.md

 ?Bomb dog- don't step on the bombs

-?MIA Rescue - Find known number MIAs
+?MIA Rescue - Find known number MIAs to end simulation early.
+Using maps of X by Y and ticks of X*Y, I've only been able to get completion in the mid 80s.

 ?Active Shoter - must stay behind hill.
 Hear shots to estimate location.
 Figure out how to stay behind cover.

-?Take friction into account when planning routes.